GALTdea/nurse_scheduling_app/README.md

 # README

-##Nurse Scheduling App
+## Nurse Scheduling App
 This application demonstrates the use of the round robin algorithm to balance a nurse schedule.
-It initially started with the idea to experiment with algorithms, but It has evolved into a full application.

-Things you may want to cover:

-* Ruby version
+It was initially started as an algorithm challenge to address the issue of balancing nurses' schedules.
+As development progressed, the goal evolved to include implementation of the algorithm in a Ruby on Rails application.
+The application is still a work in progress, but this is my current design.

+## Models
-* System dependencies
+* Nurse

-* Configuration
+* Shift

-* Database creation
+* Assignment

-* Database initialization
+* Week

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Year

+## Algorithm
+The algorithm used to balanced the nurses schedule is known as the 'Round Robin' algorithm.
+It is a simple algorithm that takes a list of items and distributes them evenly across a number of buckets.
+In this case, the buckets are the shifts and the items are the nurses.
+The algorithm is implemented in the `Week` model.

+## To Do
-* ...
+* Add integration tests
+* Refactor algorithm to use a more efficient algorithm